is-the-bench-arch-safe

 We’ll sift through the hype, lay out the pros and cons, and figure out if it’s genuinely a game-changer or just another gym myth.

-We’ll also look at some tips on how to do it right, so you can test this technique safely in your next workout.
+I’ll also share some tips on how to do it right so you can test this technique safely in your next workout.

 What Exactly Is a Bench Press Arch?
 An Introductory Guide

-You’ve probably seen folks at the gym arch their backs during a bench press, much like a cat stretching.
+You’ve probably seen people at the gym arching their backs during a bench press, creating a noticeable curve.

 This isn’t just for show; it’s a legit strategy to lift more weight and keep your shoulders from complaining.